nodejs/undici/docs/docs/api/Dispatcher.md

 * **onRequestStart** `(controller: DispatchController, context: object) => void` - Invoked before request is dispatched on socket.
 May be invoked multiple times when a request is retried when the request at the head of the pipeline fails.
 * **onRequestUpgrade** `(controller: DispatchController, statusCode: number, headers: Record<string, string | string[]>, socket: Duplex) => void` (optional) - Invoked when request is upgraded.
 Required if `DispatchOptions.upgrade` is defined or `DispatchOptions.method === 'CONNECT'`.
-* **onResponseStart** `(controller: DispatchController, statusCode: number, statusMessage?: string, headers: Record<string, string | string []>) => void` - Invoked when statusCode and headers have been received.
+* **onResponseStart** `(controller: DispatchController, statusCode: number, headers: Record<string, string | string []>, statusMessage?: string) => void` - Invoked when statusCode and headers have been received.
 May be invoked multiple times due to 1xx informational headers.
 Not required for `upgrade` requests.
 * **onResponseData** `(controller: DispatchController, chunk: Buffer) => void` - Invoked when response payload data is received.
 Not required for `upgrade` requests.
 * **onResponseEnd** `(controller: DispatchController, trailers: Record<string, string | string[]>) => void` - Invoked when response payload and trailers have been received and the request has completed.
 Not required for `upgrade` requests.
 * **onResponseError** `(error: Error) => void` - Invoked when an error has occurred.
 May not throw.